 1KITE - 1K Insect Transcriptome Evolution

 Insects are one of the most species-rich groups of metazoan organisms.
 They play a pivotal role in most non-marine ecosystems and many insect species are of enormous economical and medical importance.
-Unraveling the evolution of insects is essential for understanding how life in terrestrial and limnic environments evolved.
+Unravelling the evolution of insects is essential for understanding how life in terrestrial and limnic environments evolved.
 The 1KITE (1K Insect Transcriptome Evolution) project aims to study the transcriptomes (that is the entirety of expressed genes) of more than 1,000 insect species encompassing all recognized insect orders.
 For each species, so-called ESTs (Expressed Sequence Tags) will be produced using next generation sequencing techniques (NGS).
-Sequencing and sequence assembly have been completed for more than 1,200 species by the end of 2014.
+Sequencing and sequence assembly have been completed for more than 1,200 species.
 The expected data will allow inferring robust phylogenetic backbone trees of insects.
 Furthermore, the project includes the development of new software for data quality assessment and analysis.

 Visit the BGI website: http://en.genomics.cn